What is the biggest problem in La Victoria right now?

 How can the violence be stopped?
 The police aren't helping?

-Rosani: No, the police don't help.
-I think it's important to speak up, to call a spade a spade.
+Rosani: No, the police aren't helping.
+I believe it's important to speak out, to call things by their name.
 Last year, there was a shooting nearby in which three young people died.
-A 13-year-old girl we knew well was also involved.
+A 13-year-old girl we knew well was among them.
 She was active in youth work.
-But we won't let ourselves be intimidated.
-We continue to take to the streets—with the children.
+But we won't be intimidated.
+We'll continue to take to the streets—with the children.
 Despite all the fear.
-We need to remain visible; we need to be heard.
+We have to remain visible; we need to be heard.
 The families support us.
-We are very respected.
+We are highly respected.
 We don't operate behind closed doors.
 We are part of this community.

 *Network of Community Education Centers/Red de Centros de Educación Comunitaria